Quramy/vim-dtsm/README.md

 ## How to use
 ### Unite Source
-This plugin has a [Shougo/unite.vim](https://github.com/Shougo/unite.vim) source.
+vim-dtsm has an Unite source.

 Execute `:Unite dtsm`, so you can get candidates for installable .d.ts files.

 You can execute with keyword. e.g. `:Unite dtsm:angular`(it's same `dtsm search angular` in terminal).